ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 You can use their code wrong and cause it to throw an exception that you don't recognize or even worse, the errors can be buried under layers of indirection because your code called their code which probably called some other library's code and finally something broke.
 Let's take a look at an example like that.

 What could be simpler?
-I just want the HTML code from Google's homepage.
+This code should get me the HTML code from Google's homepage.

 <!-- cSpell:disable -->
 ```python